Efficient approximation of Earth Mover's Distance Based on Nearest Neighbor Search: Introduction

 \section{Introduction}

-Earth Mover's Distance (EMD) was first proposed to quantify the similarity of images\cite{rubner1998metric}.
-In the theory of Optimal Transport (OT)\cite{villani2009optimal}, EMD is also known as the Kantorovich or Wasserstein-1 distance, and has gained increasing attention in various domains, such as generative modeling of images\cite{wgan,rout2021generative}, the representation of 3D point clouds\cite{urbach2020dpdist,zhao2023earth}, and document retrieval in natural language processing\cite{kusner2015word,wu-etal-2018-word}.
-It has been widely adopted for formulating distances due to its flexibility in measuring similarities, even between two datasets of different sizes\cite{kusner2015word,ling2007efficient}.
+Earth Mover's Distance (EMD) was first proposed to quantify the similarity between images\cite{rubner1998metric}.
+In the theory of Optimal Transport (OT)\cite{villani2009optimal}, EMD is also known as the Kantorovich or Wasserstein-1 distance, and has been widely used in various computer vision (CV) applications and other domains.
+For instance, generative modeling of images\cite{wgan,rout2021generative} integrates EMD for improved training quality and stability.
+The representation of 3D point clouds\cite{urbach2020dpdist,zhao2023earth} and topological shape analysis \cite{chen2021approximation} employed EMD for better capturing nuanced similarities in distributions.
+Also, EMD has been adopted for document retrieval in natural language processing (NLP)\cite{kusner2015word,wu-etal-2018-word} due to its flexibility in measuring similarities, even for comparing datasets of different sizes\cite{kusner2015word,ling2007efficient}.

-Although EMD offers highly accurate similarity measurements, computing the exact EMD relies on linear programming (LP)-based algorithms, such as the Hungarian method \cite{kuhn1955hungarian}, the auction algorithm \cite{alaya2019screening}, and network simplex \cite{waissi1994network}.
-These LP methods are numerically robust but still face significant challenges: \textbf{(i)} computationally intensive LP-based implementations \cite{kusner2015word}, which can incur $O(n^3 \log n)$ time complexity \cite{shirdhonkar2008approximate}; \textbf{(ii)} the need to store the results of exhaustive comparisons between data points, which can incur high memory footprints \cite{liu2020morphing}.
-Both challenges constrain the exact EMD from being applicable to many applications that require fast response for large-scale data (e.g., visual tracking \cite{yao2018visual}, online image retrieval \cite{xie2017dynamic}).
+Although EMD offers highly effective similarity measurements for images and other types of high-dimensional data, computing the exact EMD relies on linear programming (LP)-based algorithms, such as the Hungarian method \cite{kuhn1955hungarian}, the auction algorithm \cite{alaya2019screening}, and network simplex \cite{waissi1994network}.
+These LP methods are numerically robust but still face significant challenges: \textbf{(i)} computationally intensive LP-based implementations \cite{kusner2015word}, which can incur $O(n^3 \log n)$ time complexity \cite{shirdhonkar2008approximate}; \textbf{(ii)} the need to store the results of exhaustive comparisons between data points, which can incur high memory footprints \cite{liu2020morphing}, restricting the exact EMD from being employed in applications that require fast response in large-scale data settings (e.g., visual tracking \cite{yao2018visual}, online image retrieval \cite{xie2017dynamic}).